204: Catalina Caper

-There’s bobby pins down there, and Band-Aids, and a lot of hair in the drain.
+Look, there’s bobby pins down there, and Band-Aids, and there's a lot of hair in the drain.

 Band-Aid is a brand of adhesive bandage invented in 1920 and manufactured by Johnson & Johnson.
 It’s become a brand eponym for all adhesive bandages.

-“What have they got?”
+“What do they got?”
 That we ain’t got? –Courage.